streppyo/SVG-GeoJSON-Plotter/README.md

 # SVG-GeoJSON-Plotter
-This two xlsx files converts a table of rectangular coordinates and IDs and plot them on an SVG/GeoJSON files respectively.
+This two .xlsx files converts a table of rectangular coordinates and IDs and plot them on an SVG/GeoJSON files respectively.
 This save quite a lot of time in generating highly regular rectangular layouts.
-Some examples of use includes floorplan for carparks and warehouses.
+Some examples of use includes floorplan for carparks and warehouses, where each of the objects are tagged a destinated ID.

 ## Instructions
 In the two Excel files, there is respectively a sheet named "list" with preset IDs and coordinates (only serve as placeholders).
 Paste or type your coordinates directly over